rapideinternet/SyncStack/README.md

 ```
 - Files are discovered recursively under `--location` and keyed by their path in the `synchronisations` table.
 - Each run uses the next batch number; `--continueOnFailure` keeps going after an error.
+- You can pass --fake to register (a) synchronisation(s) as run without actually running it.
+Spinning up new databases in multi DB is a usecase for this.

 ## Rolling back
 Undo the most recent batch of syncs: